 A good modular system balances the scope of the system and its lifespan with the effort to create it.
 In this post, I will suggest a schematic metric that explains the value over time of such a modular system.
-I will also explain how this schematic metric can support decision making around modular systems, and I will conclude with an example of a company that learned how to balance, the hard way.
+I will also explain how this schematic metric can support decision-making around configurable product platforms, and I will conclude with an example of a company that learned how to balance, the hard way.

 What is a Modular System?

 A modular system is a collection of building blocks that can be configured in different ways, adapting for different customer needs.
 Over time, some modules will be developed to serve new purposes or to improve performance in some aspect.
 Optimization and cost-cutting can be done within modules without the typical ripple effect throughout the product and, when done well, without reducing the value to customers.
 Many companies use modularization as a tool to create configurable product platforms, reducing product complexity and making the customer order process more efficient by configuring-to-order rather than engineering-to-order.

 When done successfully, the benefits of using such a system are significant.
 Everyone who does work related to the products will benefit.
 The most obvious benefits lie within development, where engineers will design and maintain fewer components.
-We see such benefits though the value chain – from sales, through the supply chain and into the after-market, the cost of complexity can be reduced.
+We see such benefits throughout the value chain – from sales, through the supply chain and into the after-market.
+The cost of complexity can be reduced.

 Just as there are great examples of modular systems, there are also bad examples, including modular systems that focus on one aspect of efficiency, ignoring the others.
-For example, the standardizing of platforms across brands to decrease supply chain complexity while neglecting the impact on customer value as brands become the same products with different labels.
+For example, standardizing the product platform across brands to decrease supply chain complexity while neglecting the impact on customer value as brands become the same products with different labels.
 Another example is creating a flexible system to reduce complexity for an existing assortment of products while failing to take customer-driven future developments into account.
 These approaches can create a product platform that is flexible, but for the wrong things.

 This leads to the question: how can you tell a good modular system from a not so good modular system?